Edward J. DeBartolo Sr.: Adult life and career

+In May 1988, the Securities and Exchange Commission began a probe against him to determine whether DeBartolo had secretly and illegally aided Paul Bilzerian's hostile takeover attempts through "stock parking", in which one party purchases shares in coordination with another to keep legal ownership separated and avoid either party's holdings exceeding disclosure thresholds.

-In 1988, he partnered with Dillard's Department Stores to buy Higbee's of Cleveland, Ohio.
+In 1988, DeBartolo partnered with Dillard's Department Stores to buy Higbee's of Cleveland, Ohio.
 In 1992, William Dillard, founder of Dillard's, bought DeBartolo's share, except for the property interest in Higbee's Public Square flagship store in Cleveland (sold to Tower City in 2001), and renamed it the Higbee chain.
-DeBartolo's idea of a retail real estate developer going forward with new projects easily and quickly, by virtue of anchor stores which he owned, would never become a reality.
+DeBartolo's idea of a retail real estate developer going forward with new projects easily and quickly by virtue of anchor stores which he owned, would never become a reality.

 As a result of several years' impaired cash flow, DeBartolo prepared to take his company public as a real estate investment trust or "REIT".
 Most of DeBartolo's competitors were preparing to do the same, their operations suffering from a lack of capital in the private markets.
 In late 1993, the two largest shopping center companies at the time, DeBartolo and Simon were coming to the market simultaneously.
 Their advisors informed them that the capital markets could not absorb that much equity; either one of them must back down or prices would suffer severely.
 DeBartolo agreed to withdraw.
-In April, 1994, most of the properties owned by The Edward J. DeBartolo Corporation were transferred to DeBartolo Realty Corporation, a public REIT, in its initial public offering.
+In April 1994, most of the properties owned by The Edward J. DeBartolo Corporation were transferred to DeBartolo Realty Corporation, a public REIT, in its initial public offering.
 The new company was chaired by Edward J. DeBartolo Jr.; DeBartolo Sr. was unwilling to deal personally with the constraints of running a public company.
 In 1996, DeBartolo Realty Corporation was acquired by Simon Property Group, the public REIT formed by DeBartolo's longtime competitors, Melvin and Herbert Simon.

+Philanthropy

-DeBartolo's contributions to the campus at the University of Notre Dame include DeBartolo Hall (the main classroom building) and DeBartolo Performing Arts Center (DPAC), both located on a quad that students refer to as "DeBartolo Quad".
+DeBartolo's contributions to the campus at the University of Notre Dame include a $33 million donation, the largest ever given to both Notre Dame and ever received by a college in Indiana at the time, which funded the Marie P. DeBartolo Center for the Performing Arts, the Edward J. DeBartolo Classroom Facility, and the quad surrounding the facility.
+The facilities have since been renamed the DeBartolo Performing Arts Center, DeBartolo Hall, and DeBartolo Quad.
 There is also a DeBartolo Hall on the campus of Youngstown State University (YSU), in his hometown of Youngstown, where DeBartolo has made many endowments to YSU.
 The DeBartolo Corporation continues to be based in nearby Boardman, Ohio.